m0xpd/EUCLIDplus/README.md

 Strictly speaking, EUCLID+ *usually* produces a *rotation* of a Euclidean Rhythm (which is an instance of the same '[rhythm necklace](https://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf)' as the Euclidean Rhythm).
 EUCLID+ *occasionally* produces a Euclidean Rhythm.

 If you're looking for a module where you just dial in parameters and out pops a Euclidean Rhythm, this isn't for you.
-However, if you're interested in working with a creative platform on which you can explore possibilities in rhythm generation, and are open to the surprises which pop out along the way, EUCLID+ might be of interest.
+However, if you're interested in working with a creative platform on which you can explore possibilities in rhythm generation, and are open to the surprises which you meet along the way, EUCLID+ might be of interest.

 Here's a 'scope trace of EUCLID+ producing the [tresillo](https://en.wikipedia.org/wiki/Tresillo_(rhythm)) (or habanero) rhythm, which is Euclidean Rhythm "*E*(3,8)" (= [10010010] or, as more frequently represented in the notation used in musicology, [x..x..x.]).